In-Person, Virtual, and Recorded Presentations by Laura Stack, Johnny’s mom

 13. You Are Your Brain’s BFF: Take Care Of It

-When Laura speaks on marijuana issues, her travel expenses are covered through the National Marijuana Initiative (NMI), which is administered through the High Intensity Drug Trafficking Area program (HIDTA), which is a drug-prohibition enforcement program of the Office of National Drug Control Policy (ONDCP), which is a component of the Executive Office of the President.
+When Laura speaks on marijuana issues, you do not have to pay extra for her travel expenses, as they are covered by the National Marijuana Initiative (NMI).
+NMI is administered through the High Intensity Drug Trafficking Area program (HIDTA), which is a drug-prohibition enforcement program of the Office of National Drug Control Policy (ONDCP), part of the Executive Office of the President.
 The ONDCP works to reduce drug use and its consequences by leading and coordinating the development, implementation, and assessment of U.S. drug policy.
-Organizations will make a separate donation to Johnny’s Ambassadors to cover Laura’s presentation, a fair-market value that is set by our Board of Directors.
-We also offer a video version of Laura’s 45-minute presentation for a $250 donation to be viewed at your group’s convenience.

 Spokesperson.
 She is or has been a spokesperson for Fellowes, Xerox, Dannon, Belvita, Microsoft, 3M, WB Mason, Office Depot, QVC, and Day-Timer.